aws-solutions/aws-connected-mobility-solution/README.md

 6. This stack will create a Cloud9 instance which will then kick off two CloudFormation scripts, CDF and CMS.
 You will receive an email after about 1.5 hours indicating sucess of the stack.

 ## Prerequisites
+If you would rather build the two solutions manually, follow the below instructions.

 We recommend using your [AWS Cloud9 IDE](https://aws.amazon.com/cloud9) to build and deploy CMS.
 In all the other cases, make sure you have installed Python 3.7, [Git](https://git-scm.com/downloads) and [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).

 1. [Create a AWS Cloud9 environment](https://console.aws.amazon.com/cloud9/home/create) in the region of your choice, preferibly selecting a  *m5.large* instance type.